ktconnolly/understat-xg/README.md

 ```

 ### Heatmaps
-To produce heatmaps as shown below pass a CSV (such as one produced by match.py) as an arg
+To produce heatmaps as shown below pass a CSV (such as one produced by match.py) as an arg.
+Penalties and own goals will be excluded.
 ```
 python match.py match_data.csv
 ```